Chicloneo/Parallel-Computing/Locks/README.md

 3rd ticket?
 We assume when someone leaves the bakery, the number is free to use again.

-The following class implement a secure counter
+The following class implement a secure counter (`Contador.py` file)

 ``` python